-1. After separation of protein samples by SDS-PAGE or 2-D gel, the gel can be stained by a positive staining method such as standard Coomassie blue staining or a negative staining method (see references bellow).
-If Coomassie blue staining is used, be sure to stain the gel briefly (use shortest staining time to reveal the protein band of interest, usually less than 5 min).
-Rinse the gel with ddH2O at least 3 times.

-- 2. Cut the band of interest out of the gel with a blade and trim away excessive gel.
+- 1. After separation of protein samples by SDS-PAGE or 2-D gel, the gel can be stained by a positive staining method such as standard Coomassie blue staining or a negative staining method (see references bellow).
+The gel is de-stained to reveal protein band(s) of interest.
+Rinse the gel with ddH2O at least 3 times if the gel is stained with Coomassie blue staining. - 2.
+Cut the band of interest out of the gel with a blade and trim away excessive gel.
 Remove excessive liquid associated with the gel by touching with filter paper Place 1-2 excised gel pieces at the bottom of 200 μl tube provided (the tube can accommodate multiple pieces of excised gels). - 3.
 Add extraction powder (about 1/4 to 1/3 the volume of the gel) to the gel at bottom of the tube using the flat end of the pestle.
 Add elution buffer of your choice (see below) to the same tube (20 μl/piece of gel).
 Insert the sharp fork of pestle to the bottom of the tube and twist the tube back and forth repeatedly to reduce the gel to slurry.
 You can also punch the gel with the pestle repeatedly to reduce it to a fine slurry (it takes about 1-2 min, the pestle is reusable, for cleaning simply rinse with distilled water and dry it with paper towel).
-While the pestle still in the tube add 20-50 μl/gel piece elution buffer.
-Cap the tube and make sure the gel slurry is pushed down and covered by elution buffer.
+While the pestle still in the tube add 20-50 μl/gel piece elution buffer to the tube and make sure the gel slurry is covered by elution buffer.
 Cap the tube and incubate at 94°C in a PCR machine for 5-10 min, vortex the tube briefly and continue to incubate for another 5-10 min.
 Longer incubation will increase protein yield.
 The capped tube can also be left at 4°C overnight. - 4.
-Place a filter in a collection tube.
-Trim the caps of 200 μl tube off with a blade or a pair of scissors.
+Open the cap of the 200 μl tube and the cap of collection tube.
+Trim the caps off with a blade or a pair of scissors.
 Insert the opening end of 200 μl tube to the filter cartridge and centrifuge in a microfuge at top speed for 2 min.
 Discard the filter and save eluted protein in collection tube.